Landlord insurance UK

 Most standard insurance doesn’t provide adequate cover for paying guests.
 To get more comprehensive protection, a specialist policy such as the kind provided by Pikl is usually the best option.

-Landlord insurance is cover built for property owners that let their properties to tenants through a rental agreement that allows them to live at the property.
+Landlord insurance is cover built for property owners that let out their properties to tenants through a rental agreement.

-Our can cover include both buildings and/or contents insurance.
-With the right cover, this can prevent you from becoming out of pocket if the structure is damaged or contents within the property are damaged or stolen.
+Our insurance includes both buildings and/or contents insurance.
+With the right cover, this can prevent you from becoming out of pocket if the structure is damaged or the contents within the property are damaged or stolen.

 Not legally, but many buy-to-let mortgage providers and other mortgage lenders may not lend to you unless you have it in place.
 Some tenancy agreements will also have written stipulations that expect you to include insurance to protect your tenant and your property.